mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/registering_plugins_windows.md

 ## Finding the Rhino Registry Key

-Rhino plug-ins are registered in the following locations in the Windows Registry:
+Rhino plugins are registered in the following locations in the Windows Registry:

 ### On 32-bit Windows